 From: Davis, CA, USA

 Kak formed in early 1968 and originally hailed from Davis, CA, a town just west of Sacramento, but soon relocated to San Francisco where they spent most of their career as an underrated, second tier Bay Area band.
-Members included Dehner Patten (lead guitar, vocals), Joseph Damrell (bass, guitar, sitar, tambourine), Christopher Lockheed (drums, table, harp, maracas, vocals) and Gary Yoder (lead vocals, rhythm guitar) who had previously been a member of the Oxford Circle.
+Members included Oxford Circle alumni Dehner Patten (lead guitar, vocals) and Gary Lee Yoder (lead vocals, rhythm guitar), along with Joseph Damrell (bass, guitar, sitar, tambourine) and Christopher Lockheed (drums, table, harp, maracas, vocals).

 In early 1969, the group issued a sole, self-titled LP on the Epic label, which is very good, but was badly promoted at the time resulting in poor sales.
 The album was clearly influenced by other more popular Frisco bands, especially Moby Grape, the Grateful Dead and Quicksilver Messenger Service.
 Highlights on the record include the hard-driving 'Everything's Changing', the laid back 'Lemonaide Kid', and the grandiose 'Trieulogy: Golgotha/Mirage/Rain'.